Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 For reliable year-round performance, look for:

-• Maximum solar panel coverage (minimal dark spaces)
+• Maximum coverage (minimal dark spaces)

 • Battery capacity matching calculator recommendations